F1sxher/Roblox-Discord-RPC/README.md

 ## Known Issues/TODO

-- **Testing frequently switches back and forth between the active & testing statuses**
-  - There has been no found _permanent_ solution for this and is kind of an important feature
 - Buttons do not work yet
 - Make a script to auto install/download server files
 - Scripting details doesnt update unless u go to no script, and then go to a script